kyelle511/project-3-group-1/README.md

 - In 2023 and 2022, proactive patrol parallels to theft, criminal damages, auto theft, narcotics, discharge and burglary.

 3- How do crimes change based on the neighborhood?
--Overall highest percentage of crimes over the years switched from Payne/Phalen in 2015 to 2017 to Capitol River in 2018 to 2020 and again in 2022.
-Homicides are low overall in the city over the years.
-Lowest overall percentage of crime was between St. Anthony and Summit Hill.
+- Overall highest percentage of crimes over the years switched from Payne/Phalen in 2015 to 2017 to Capitol River in 2018 to 2020 and again in 2022.
+- Homicides are low overall in the city over the years.
+- Lowest overall percentage of crime was between St. Anthony and Summit Hill.

 Future work and Analysis:
 Dashboard <br>